Shade110111/MA1805-Final-Project/README.txt

 exclamation marks appear next to the 0 in stored ingredients if the player tries to use an ingredient but there is none left, otherwise it works.

+I experimented with audio responses from the customer pitched up however these would interrupt the game too much so I made them sounds of disgust instead however even text responses were too distracting to keep the game fun.

-All the art is my own.
+All the pixel art is my own.